 Ryan joined the Toxic Torts Section of Beasley Allen in October 2011.
 Ryan is currently assisting local governments in addressing harms posed by the nation’s opioid epidemic.
 He also represents water systems against companies alleged to have polluted their water supply with perfluorinated chemicals.
 In addition, he investigates cases where individuals have suffered severe lung injuries either while on the job or in other capacities.
 These injuries are wide-ranging and can affect anyone, as the lungs are the only internal organ constantly exposed to the outside environment.

 Previously, Ryan was part of the section’s team that represented trucking businesses in the Hot Fuel multi-district litigation against oil companies which eventually resulted in over $20 million in settlements.
 He also represented businesses, commercial fishermen, and individuals who suffered injuries resulting from exposure to oil and dispersants as part of the BP Oil Spill litigation.

 Awards and Ratings

 Ryan has been selected to the Midsouth Super Lawyers “Rising Stars” list since 2018, which recognizes the top up-and-coming attorneys – those who are 40 years old or younger, or who have been practicing 10 years or less.
-Additionally, Ryan was selected for the Top 40 Under 40 designation by the American Academy of Attorneys for the Personal Injury Law section in Alabama.
-Attorneys receiving this designation are rising stars and have top-tier skills and ethics.
+Additionally, Ryan was selected for the Top 40 Under 40 designation by the American Academy of Attorneys for the Personal Injury Law section in Alabama and received the 2020 Top 10 Under 40 honor by the National Academy of Personal Injury Attorneys for Alabama.
 He was also selected to the National Trial Lawyers Association’s Top 40 Under 40 for Civil Plaintiffs.
 Additionally, Ryan was selected as the 2018 Beasley Allen Lawyer of the Year for the Toxic Torts Section.

 Ryan is originally from Birmingham, Alabama.
 He received his undergraduate degree from Birmingham-Southern College in 2008, graduating Phi Beta Kappa and magna cum laude with a major in political science and minor in Spanish.
 He obtained his Juris Doctor degree from the University of Alabama School of Law in 2011.